Why does Flourish San Diego exist? What do we hope to accomplish? In this post, I simply want to lay out as clearly as I can why we do what we do.

 - Help their people live into an all-of-life relationship with Jesus.

 - Support and partner with the ways their people are already bringing flourishing into their city.

 It is as all God’s people live into their sacred callings that they join God to flourish San Diego.

 How We Accomplish Our Mission

-We do all this, not only through one-on-one and small group discipleship, but also by means of three initiatives.
-We do it through:
+We do all this, not only through one-on-one and small group discipleship, but also by means of a few other initiatives:

-- The Flourish Academy, a year-long learning community pastors and church leaders to help them discover the ways God has gifted their congregation to flourish their city.
+- The Collective Academy, a four-month learning community to help individuals and teams discover the ways God has gifted them to flourish their city.

 - The Flourish Collective, a growing network of churches who are learning to flourish their city through the vocational power of their congregations.

 - Various events, sessions, and webinars to equip the community, including Ministry of Thriving, Praxis and Resilience 101.

 God is at work through the work of Flourish San Diego and we look forward to the many ways God will work through all God’s people to bring healing and wholeness, restoration and shalom, not only to this city, but to the whole world!